Learn more about Bush Honeysuckles

 In fire-adapted communities, spring prescribed burning will kill seedlings and kill the tops of mature plants.
 Bush honeysuckles readily re-sprout and repeated fires are necessary for adequate control.
 It may be necessary to burn annually or biennially for five years or more for effective control.

 Bush honeysuckle stems can be cut at the base with brush-cutters, chainsaws or hand tools.
 After cutting, a 20-percent solution of glyphosate should be applied to the cut stump either by spraying the stump with a low pressure hand-held sprayer or wiping the herbicide on the stump with a sponge applicator to prevent re-sprouting.
 Glyphosate is available under the trade names Roundup and Rodeo, products manufactured by Monsanto.
-While the Roundup and Rodeo labels recommend a 50- to 100-percent concentration of herbicide for stump treatment, a 20-percent concentration of Roundup has proven effective.
+While the Roundup and Rodeo labels recommend a 50- to 100-percent concentration of herbicide for stump treatment, a 20-percent concentration of Roundup has proven effective (Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).
 It is not known if this lesser concentration is effective for Rodeo also.
 Rodeo can be used in wetlands and over open water, but Roundup is only labeled for use in non-wetlands.
 Herbicides should be applied to the cut stump immediately after cutting for best results.
 Application in late summer, early fall or the dormant season has proven effective.
 Some re-sprouting may occur with a follow up treatment being necessary.
-Glyphosate is non-selective so care should be taken to avoid contacting non-target plants.
+Glyphosate is non-selective, so care should be taken to avoid contacting non-target plants.
 The wood of bush honeysuckles is very tough and easily dulls power tool blades.
 Underplanting of native species following honeysuckle removal may be necessary to reestablish a desirable composition of ground cover, shrubs and understory trees.
-This may also minimize the risk of reinvasion by shrub honeysuckles and other exotics.
+This may also minimize the risk of reinvasion by bush honeysuckles and other exotic species.

 Recommended Practices on Lands Other Than High-Quality Natural Areas